zittavictor/zittavictor/README.md

 ---

 ## About Me
-I’m a **data science enthusiast** with a strong foundation in **Python** and a passion for building intelligent, data-driven solutions.
+I’m a **data science enthusiast** with a strong foundation in **Python** and a passion for building intelligent, data driven solutions.
 I enjoy transforming raw data into clear insights and creating machine learning models that make a real-world impact.

  Always learning and experimenting with:
 - **Machine Learning** & **Deep Learning**